 One day Kanna and Faramarz met Mr. Maha Buasi, a learned Buddhist scholar who just escaped the guerrilla warfare in the Xing Quang province.
 When they introduced the Faith to Maha Buasi, he said that he had briefly heard about the Baha’i Faith through a friend, and wanted to know more.
 Since Kanna and Faramarz were not well conversant in the Lao language, they invited Maha Buasi to the house of Firaydun to get detailed information on the Faith.
 After much discussions, Maha Buasi declared his belief in Baha’u’llah.
 Buasi immediately began teaching the Faith among the thousands of his fellow refugees.
 That was the time when the small towns and villages in Laos were experiencing mass teaching and witnessing entry by troops.
 The excited Maha Buasi, along with Kanna, Firaydun, Faramarz, Bijan Beyzayee, Faiz Yaganegi, Paul Antipolo from the Philippines, Len Beng Liew from Malaysia, and the local believers also busily involved in this enterprise.
 With the aggressive teaching activities, the number of believers in 1974 reached approximately one hundred thousand, in which victory.

 Savanakhet, 1973.
-Kanna at extreme left and Larry Suwandish from USA at extreme right, with two local believers
+Kanna at the extreme left and Larry Suwandish from the USA at extreme right, with two local believers

 In the initial stages Counselor Firaydun took Kanna to various parts of Laos, introducing him to the local communities and exposing to local culture.
 It was not too long before Kanna had mastered the art of successful pioneering by quickly learning the local language, living economically and spending only for his basic needs.
 It was not too long before this same Kanna became the favorite son of the soil and came to be loved and admired by a wide spectrum of children, youth, adults, elders as well as individuals.

 Ban Nampod village, Laos in 1973.
-Kanna is sqatting at right, with Counselor Firaydun standing next to him
+Kanna is squatting at right, with Counselor Firaydun standing next to him

-A few months after his arrival in Laos, Kanna was already in the forefront of activities when he had to return to Butterworth on a family matter.
+A few months after his arrival in Laos, Kanna was already at the forefront of activities when he had to return to Butterworth on a family matter.
 This time around, the parents pressed Kanna to stay back as they were missing him dearly.
 Kanna was torn between staying back and discharging his spiritual duties in Laos where he had committed and initiated several projects and activities.
 It was a very painful and rather stressing moment for Kanna.
-After days of tearful prayers, Kanna explained his burning desire to serve the Cause, and returned to Laos.
-A close friend of Kanna requested him to consider staying on in Malaysia, and Kanna is reported to have said that pioneering was already deep in his vein, and that the “fait accompli” was already carved in stone.
-However he kept communicating with his family till his last days and prayed for their well being.
+After days of tearful prayers, Kanna explained his burning desire to serve the Cause and returned to Laos.
+A close friend of Kanna requested him to consider staying on in Malaysia, and Kanna is reported to have said that pioneering was already deep in his vein and that the “fait accompli” was already carved in stone.
+However, he kept communicating with his family until his last days and prayed for their well being.
 As and when his parents and grandparents passed away he kept flying back for their funerals.

 Kanna at extreme right at a refugee camp in Thailand.